 Glycerin is a clear syrupy liquid that’s made by combining liquid and fats derived from vegetable oil.
 What’s cool about glycerin is that it has water binding capabilities which allow it to draw and absorb moisture from the air which in turn can help skin retain moisture.
 The label on my little bottle of glycerin calls it a “skin protectant” and a “pure natural skin softener”.

 Here’s what I did (Just remember it’s one part glycerin to four parts water).

 HOMEMADE GLYCERIN SKIN MOISTURIZER

-Combine the ingredients in the spray/mist bottle and shake gently to mix.
+Combine the ingredients in the spray or mist bottle (I very much prefer the mist bottles), and then shake gently to mix.
 Spray on and rub to smooth it over skin.